 13. Change in life is ridiculously slow and gradual, often almost unnoticeable until you hit a snag.
 We often overestimate what we can do in a year, but underestimate what is possible in 2–3.

 I think one of the best metaphors for this is actually school.
-Things tend not to change in one day, they take years of studying, small little things everyday that add up to be your life.
-The only real important dates in school are your exams, which are maybe 5% of your time spent there.
+Things tend not to change in one day, they take years of studying, small little things every day that adds up to be your life.
+The only really important dates in school are your exams, which are maybe 5% of your time spent there.
 You spend 95% of your time preparing for that other 5%.
-The student that spent an hour extra everyday studying will most likely always do better on the final exam.
+The student that spent an hour extra every day studying will most likely always do better on the final exam.
 It’s the little things that add up to big things.

 This is how newly rich people adjust from buying their first Porsche to buying 10.
-The first Porsche happens overnight but the next ten happen over the next decade until it’s not exciting anymore.
-The reason tranny porn is now the most profitable porn genre is because most 16 year old kids are watching porn from the age of 8 onward now and by the time they’re 16, they need something way more hardcore to get their rocks off.
-True story.
-Gradual.
+The first Porsche happens overnight but the next ten happens over the next decade until it’s not exciting anymore.

 14. Time spent in the material world will give you all the information you need to slowly align the values of your soul with your trappings of the physical dimension to reach your harmony.
 This is why most old people are at peace.

-About Me: I’ve worked as an artist and men’s fashion designer for the past 7 years and have been through the startup rollercoaster.
-I’ve seen a lot of epic failure and have also seen some tremendous successes in my time.
-I advocate dreamchasing.
+About Me: I’ve worked as an artist and men’s fashion designer for the past 7 years and have been through the start-up rollercoaster.
+I’ve seen a lot of epic failures and have also seen some tremendous successes in my time.
+I advocate dream-chasing.
 My fashion label is on www.nozo.ca